spotinst/help/src/docs/ocean/tools-and-integrations/grafana-dashboard.md

 ### Current Status

 * Ocean controller status.
 Source: Ocean.
+Shows the current status of the Ocean controller within your Kubernetes cluster, providing real-time insights into its health and operational status.
+Monitor this metric to ensure that the controller functions correctly and effectively manages resources, which is crucial for maintaining optimal cluster performance.
 * Kubernetes cluster Nodes.
 Source: Kubernetes API server.
+This metric shows the number of nodes within your Kubernetes cluster, helping you monitor whether your cluster is adequately scaled to handle workloads.
+Use this metric to ensure that your cluster's node count aligns with the demands of your applications, maintain smooth operations, and prevent resource bottlenecks.
 * Nodes managed by Ocean.
 Source: Ocean.
-* Cluster resources utilization - TBD
+This metric lists the nodes managed by Spot Ocean, providing transparency into which nodes are being optimized and scaled.
+This metric is valuable in verifying that Spot Ocean effectively manages and optimizes your cluster resources, leading to better resource utilization and cost efficiency.
 * Cluster cost during the selected aggregation interval.
 Source: Ocean.
+This metric displays the cost associated with the cluster during a specified time period, letting you track and manage your spending.
+By understanding the cost implications of running your cluster, you can make informed decisions to optimize resource usage and reduce overall costs.
 * Top 5 workloads with maximum cost during the selected aggregation interval.
 Source: Ocean.
 * The right-sizing feature suggests potential savings for cluster costs.
 Source: Ocean.